-In the regime $h>1$ with short imaginary-time steps ($\tau h \ll 1$), frequent projective measurements at high $p$ interrupt the buildup of quantum coherence, producing dynamics reminiscent of the quantum Zeno effect~\cite{Misra1977zeno,Itano1990zeno,Koshino2005zeno} when the circuit is sufficiently deep.
-The transverse field, which drives quantum fluctuations in the $X$-basis, is repeatedly suppressed before correlations can form, as the state is frequently projected onto the $Z$-basis.
-With off-diagonal coherence effectively eliminated, the dynamics become dominated by the diagonal Ising terms, steering the system toward a ferromagnetic phase analogous to that of the classical Ising model.
-In contrast, when the transverse field is sufficiently strong or the evolution time is sufficiently long ($\tau h \gg 1$), quantum coherence emerges rapidly within the imaginary-time interval.
-Coherence is restored faster than it can be suppressed by measurements, preventing the development of ferromagnetic order even at $p=1$.
-Hence, no phase transition occurs in this regime by tuning the measurement rate $p$.
+In the regime $h>1$ with relatively short imaginary-time length ($\tau h \lesssim p$), frequent projective measurements at large $p$ interrupt the buildup of quantum coherence.
+The transverse field, which generates quantum fluctuations in the $X$ basis, is repeatedly suppressed before correlations can develop, as the state is frequently projected onto the $Z$ basis.
+With off-diagonal coherence effectively suppressed, the dynamics become dominated by the diagonal Ising terms, steering the system toward a FM phase analogous to that of the classical Ising model.

+In contrast, when the transverse field is sufficiently strong or the evolution time is sufficiently long ($\tau h \gtrsim p$), quantum coherence develops rapidly within each imaginary-time interval.
+Coherence is established faster than it can be suppressed by measurements, preventing the formation of FM order even at $p=1$.
+Consequently, no phase transition occurs in this regime upon tuning the measurement rate $p$.
 One may also expect that when $h \le 1$, no phase transition characterized by spin magnetization occurs upon tuning $p$, which has also been observed in our numerical observations.

-Between these two limits, the competition between quantum coherence and measurement-induced decoherence establishes a critical balance.
-Tuning the parameters, including $p$, $\tau$, and $h$, to this balance drives a mixed-state phase transition separating the ordered and disordered phases, as shown in Sec.~\ref{sec:tfim_tau_h_induced} In this sense, transitions induced by varying $p$, $\tau$ or $h$ can be understood through the same mechanism.
-The distinction lies solely in which parameter modulates the competition between coherent evolution and measurement-induced decoherence.
+Since the competition between quantum coherence and measurement-induced decoherence can establish a critical balance, tuning the system parameters, including $p$, $\tau$, and $h$, toward this balance drives a mixed-state phase transition separating the ordered and disordered phases, as shown in Sec.~\ref{sec:tfim_tau_h_induced} In this sense, transitions induced by varying $p$, $\tau$, or $h$ originate from the same underlying mechanism.
+The difference lies only in which parameter controls the competition.

-Building upon the consistent critical exponent ratio $\beta/\nu \approx 0.40$ observed across all dynamical transitions in our simulations, and supported by the unified dynamical mechanism described above, we argue that the mixed-state phase transitions related to the 1D TFIM fall within a single universality class when $p>0$.
-This universality indicates the existence of a continuous critical surface in the extended parameter space $(\tau, h, p)$ separating the paramagnetic and ferromagnetic phases.